alberto-pelosi/hello-github/README.md

 Commit command sends your changes to your local repository.

-If you want to push them on remote repository, type:
+If you want to push it on remote repository, type:
 ```
 git push origin master
 ```